About our School

 The Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) Graduate School of Biomedical Sciences (GSBS) provides opportunities for students to develop their interests and prepare a base of knowledge and experience to pursue successful careers in biomedical research and education.

-The GSBS opened its doors as an expansion of the TTUHSC Graduate School of Biomedical Sciences, and seated the first class of master’s students at the El Paso regional GSBS campus in the fall of 2013.
-In August 2014, the Texas Higher Education Coordinating Board (THECB) officially acknowledged the creation of a freestanding, independent Graduate School for Biomedical Sciences at TTUHSC El Paso.
-In January 2016, the THECB officially approved the addition of the Master of Science (M.S.) in Biomedical Sciences to the TTUHSC El Paso degree program inventory.
+The TTUHSC El Paso GSBS first opened its doors in 2013 as an expansion of the GSBS at Texas Tech University Health Sciences Center in Lubbock, Texas.
+In August 2014, the Texas Higher Education Coordinating Board (THECB) officially acknowledged the creation of a freestanding, independent TTUHSC El Paso GSBS.
+On Jan.
+22, 2016, the THECB approved the addition of the Master of Science (M.S.) in Biomedical Sciences to TTUHSC El Paso’s program inventory.
+Following the addition to the M.S. program, on Sept.
+1, 2016 the post-baccalaureate certificate program in Biomedical Sciences was officially added to TTUHSC El Paso’s program inventory.

 The mission of the TTUHSC El Paso GSBS is to educate the next generation of scientists and health-related professionals by providing a dynamic research environment oriented to satisfy the learning needs of a multicultural group of students by fostering creativity and discovery.